k-rajmani2k/Stock-Data-Analysis/README.md

 Stock Data Analysis based predictive data analysis with python

 Note: There is no program in the world that can correctly predict future stock behavior.
 The techniques covered in this project only allow us to make an educated guess based on the previous behavior of a particular stock.
+This is very useful for analysing time series data and predict trends.